 - Do not consume alcohol or drugs

-- Do not drive between midnight and 6:00 am, as this is the body’s biological rhythm during which it will naturally want to sleep
+- Do not drive between midnight and 6:00 am, as the body’s biological rhythm will naturally want to sleep during these hours

 - Do not rush, as this tends to lead to mistakes even on a full night’s rest